Our Literary Agents.

-We don't ask for any commission and have no financial interest in any arrangement, we want our writers to get the agent who is just right for them, their work and career.
+We don't ask for any commission and have no financial interest in any arrangement unlike many other services offering editorial development.
+We want our writers to get the agent who is just right for them, their work and career.

 Working alongside our agents gives us a chance to keep an ear to the ground regarding the market for fiction.
 It's our unabashed intention to get our writers publishing contracts, and it's a great joy and privilege for The Novelry to be able to make that call to a writer to say - they love it!

 We work with leading global literary agencies who represent authors in every country.Our partner literary agents cover the globe, working internationally and are AAA and AAR members.
 As individuals, they are known and vouched for by The Novelry.